 Note Using Windows Explorer to start a saved workspace requires that the workspace file extension be registered with Windows.
 If the .cwf files are no longer associated with CodeWatch, you can still launch CodeWatch with a saved workspace by dragging and dropping a saved workspace file onto the CodeWatch icon.
 It may be necessary to use this technique if you run other applications that also use the .cwf file type for document files.
-Installing CodeWatch again will re-associate the .cwf extension with CodeWatch.
+Once started, CodeWatch will automatically repair the .cwf extension.

-• To start CodeWatch with a previously saved CodeWatch workspace, using a command line, enter:
+To start CodeWatch with a previously saved CodeWatch workspace, using a command line, enter:

+'''

 rmcw filename.cwf

+'''